-As at July 31, 2019, the directors and officers of the Company were:
+As at July 31, 2020, the directors and officers of the Company were:

-John Ryan Zoran Popovic President, CEO and Director CFO, and Director
+John Ryan President, CEO and Director

+Zoran Popovic CFO, and Director

 Colin Bowdidge Director

 Marc Askenasi Director

 Michael Dehn Director

-These interim financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes continuity of operations and realization of assets and settlement of liabilities in the normal course of business for the foreseeable future, which is at least, but not limited to, one year from April 30, 2019.
-At July 31, 2019, the Company has not generated any revenues from operations, has an accumulated deficit of \$12,902,003 (April 30, 2019 - \$12,825,242) and has working capital deficiency of \$398,684 (April 30, 2019 - working capital deficiency \$350,099).
-The Company's ability to continue as a going concern is dependent upon its ability to generate sufficient funds and continue to obtain sufficient capital from investors to meet its current and future obligations.
+These financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes continuity of operations and realization of assets and settlement of liabilities in the normal course of business for the foreseeable future, which is at least, but not limited to, one year from April 30, 2020.
+At July 31, 2020, the Company has not generated any revenues from operations, has retained earnings of \$10,782,316 (April 30, 2020 - \$4,211,378) and has working capital of \$12,803,848 (April 30, 2020 - working capital deficiency \$350,100).
 The Company is subject to risks and challenges similar to companies in a comparable stage of exploration and development.
-As a result of these risks, there is significant doubt which constitutes a material uncertainty as to the appropriateness of the going concern assumption.
-There is no assurance that the Company's funding initiatives will continue to be successful and these audited financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statements of financial position classifications that would be necessary if the going concern assumption was inappropriate.
-These adjustments could be material.
-The Company will have to raise additional funds to advance its exploration and development efforts and, while it has been successful in doing so in the past, there can be no assurance that it will be able to do so in the future.

-The Financial Statements were approved for issuance by the Company's Board of Directors on September 30, 2019.
+The Financial Statements were approved for issuance by the Company's Board of Directors on September 29, 2020.

-DEVELOPMENTS DURING AND SUBSEQUENT TO PERIOD ENDED JULY 31, 2019
+DEVELOPMENTS DURING AND SUBSEQUENT TO PERIOD ENDED JULY 31, 2020